boomag77/boomag77/README.md

 💡 Passionate about **software architecture, backend and mobile systems, performance optimization, and automation**.

-📱 Experienced with **Swift, REST and GraphQL APIs, Core Data, AVFoundation, backend integrations, and CI/CD workflows**.
+📱 Experienced with **.NET, Go, Swift, REST and GraphQL APIs, Core Data, AVFoundation, backend integrations, and CI/CD workflows**.

 🧠 I enjoy exploring programming languages, their paradigms, and how different ecosystems connect.